ash-project/ash/documentation/how_to/use-without-data-layers.md

 changeset =
 Ash.Changeset.for_create(MyApp.FetchComplexResource, :validate_input, %{})

-# This will simply return the structs by default
+# This will return the structs by default
 # Although you are free to do custom persistence in your resource changes
 MyApp.MyApi.create!(changeset)
 # %MyApp.FetchComplexResource{...}